 Get your working group’s agreement on what outside help is needed from the Planting Up facilitator group & make contact at [email protected]

-For example, do you need initial support setting up and planning the garden, help promoting events, information on plants, details for wildlife-friendly things you can do, ideas on sources of funding or how to apply etc?
+For example, do you need initial support setting up and planning the garden, help promoting events, information on plants, details for wildlife-friendly things you can do, ideas on sources of funding and/or how to apply, etc?

 Get out there!
 Bring your local community together to muck in & make a start on something to progress your community garden project.